davidde/notes/GIT.md

   $ git pull upstream master
   - Push the changes to your fork:
   $ git push

+* git rebase -i HEAD~3
+  git rebase -i 'commit hash you want to change'
+Change commit messages from the last 3 commits.
+This command will present you with your default editor;
+change 'pick' to 'reword' for the commit message(s) you want to change, then save and close.
+A new editor window will appear for each commit message you wish to change.
+If you also want to change the commit content, change 'pick' to 'edit'.
+Note that amending the commit message will result in a new commit ID since the message itself
+is used in the SHA1 hash that generates the commit ID.
+However, in this case, every commit
+that follows the amended commit will also get a new ID because each commit also contains
+the id of its parent.
+If you have already pushed to GitHub, you will have to force push the amended messages.
+However, be aware that 'force pushing' is strongly discouraged, since this changes
+the history of your repository.
+If you force push, people who have already cloned
+your repository will have to manually fix their local history.
+For more information, see ["Recovering from upstream rebase"](https://git-scm.com/docs/git-rebase#_recovering_from_upstream_rebase) in the Git manual.

 * git remote add origin "remote repository URL"
 Add your project to github by setting a remote first.